stefcenti2022/Mapping_Earthquakes/README.md

 ### Legend

 The legend increases the color intensity as the magnitude of an earthquake intensifies.
-Colors and magnitudes range from
+Colors and magnitudes range from 0 to 5+.
+When Major Earthquakes is selected, if there are any earthquakes with a magnitude greater than 6, the marker will have an even deeper color red than shown in the legend.

+Thankfully, these earthquakes are somewhat rare, however, there may not be any available to show up on the map in this color.

 <img src="./Earthquake_Challenge/static/images/legend.png" alt="legend" width="100"/>